Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 9600 GSO 1.5GB will be 20% faster than the GeForce GTS 150 overall, because of its greater data rate. (explain)
+Memory BandwidthThe GeForce 9600 GSO 1.5GB should in theory perform a bit faster than the GeForce GTS 150 overall. (explain)

-Texel RateThe GeForce GTS 150 should be much (about 79%) better at anisotropic filtering than the GeForce 9600 GSO 1.5GB. (explain)
+Texel RateThe GeForce GTS 150 is a lot (approximately 79%) better at texture filtering than the GeForce 9600 GSO 1.5GB. (explain)

-Pixel RateThe GeForce GTS 150 will be a lot (approximately 79%) more effective at AA than the GeForce 9600 GSO 1.5GB, and also should be able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTS 150 should be quite a bit (approximately 79%) better at anti-aliasing than the GeForce 9600 GSO 1.5GB, and also should be able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison